Business Assistance Programs

 The Ohio Job Creation Tax Credit (JCTC) is a refundable and performance-based tax credit calculated as a percent of created payroll and applied toward the company’s commercial activity tax liability.
 Should the amount of the credit exceed the company’s commercial activity tax liability for any given year, the difference is refunded.
 Companies creating at least 10 jobs (within three years) with a minimum annual payroll of $660,000 and that pay at least 150 percent of the federal minimum wage are eligible for the credit; however, they must apply for the credit before committing to a project.
 The Ohio Tax Credit Authority must approve applicants before hiring begins.
 For more information, contact Nathaniel Kaelin of the City of Fairfield at 513-867-5345 or Email Nathaniel Kaelin.

 JobsOhio, the state’s private nonprofit corporation for business attraction, retention, and expansion efforts, offers several funding programs on both a direct and indirect basis.
 These include grants, loans, and tax incentives coordinated with the Ohio Development Services Agency and/or Ohio Tax Credit Authority.
 Learn more about these programs on the JobsOhio website.

 The Small Business Administration 504 loan program provides growing businesses with long-term, fixed-rate financing for major fixed assets (real estate, machinery and equipment).
 Minimum project size is $120,000.

-The Small Business Development Center of Butler County advise tenants, local existing business owners and other entrepreneurs in the community on strategic planning, marketing and gaining access to financial capital.
-(Best in the country, according to the SBA).
+The Small Business Development Center at Miami University Regionals advise tenants, local existing business owners, and other entrepreneurs in the community on strategic planning, marketing and gaining access to financial capital.
+For more information, visit the Ohio SBDC at Miami Regionals website.

 Ohio Grow Now Program